Thursday, October 17, 2024

 As for the Estate having any actual Monroe dresses, film or personal was answered in November 1981, Travilla admitted to the Atlanta Constitution that he had no Marilyn Monroe costumes in his possession and had to borrow a few from John Lebold and Debbie Reynolds to bring to a lavish event in his honor.

-More evidence was an interview Sarris gave in 2000 to FashionFinds.com's Gina Cooper for The Making of The Thorn Birds, in which he revealed what remained after a 1991 fire ripped through Travilla, Inc.
+More evidence was an interview Sarris gave in 2000 to FashionFinds.com's Gina Cooper for The Making of The Thorn Birds, in which he revealed what remained after the devestating 1991 fire ripped through Travilla, Inc.

 GC: "I know you had a fire, so you don't have much left."